Russia 1700-1900

 During the 1920s that were so difficult economically for Russia, one of these pairs was purchased by an American oil tycoon to garnish his mansion in Oklahoma City.
 They were in this place since so long that the heirs were not aware of their historical importance and felt them rather cumbersome.

 The porcelains of Oklahoma are dated 1833 and their height, 1.38 m, is particularly noteworthy.
-The later pair unsold at Christie's in November 2011, dated 1835 and 1836, had the same size.
-Made still later, in 1848, the pair sold £ 2.6 million including premium by Sotheby's on 10 June 2009 had the largest size reached during the reign of Nicholas, 1.50 m.
+A later pair unsold at Christie's in November 2011, dated 1835 and 1836, had the same size.

 Financially, these gifts were offset by increasing orders from the Emperor for offering similar pieces to his allies in the ruling royal and ducal families of other countries.
 I have already had occasion to note in this group the role that gifting had for aristocratic cohesion at the Imperial court of Russia.

-The pair of porcelain vases from St. Petersburg that Sotheby's is selling in London on June 10 is a technical feat.
+A pair of porcelain vases from St. Petersburg was sold for £ 2.6M from a lower estimate of £ 1.2M by Sotheby's on June 10, 2009.
 Dated 1848, 1.5 meters high, it is the largest format that has been done at that time by this factory.

-These enormous vases are adorned with ring shaped reproductions of paintings from the collection of Catherine the Great, in this case two stables scenes of Philips Wouwerman.
+These monumental vases are adorned with ring shaped reproductions of paintings from the collection of Catherine the Great, in this case two stables scenes of Philips Wouwerman.

 Financially, these gifts were offset by increasing orders from the Emperor for offering similar pieces to his allies in the ruling royal and ducal families of other countries.
 I have already had occasion to note in this group the role that gifting had for aristocratic cohesion at the Imperial court of Russia.

-The pair of porcelain vases from St. Petersburg that Sotheby's is selling in London on June 10 is a technical feat.
+A pair of porcelain vases from St. Petersburg was sold for £ 2.6M from a lower estimate of £ 1.2M by Sotheby's on June 10, 2009.
 Dated 1848, 1.5 meters high, it is the largest format that has been done at that time by this factory.

-These enormous vases are adorned with ring shaped reproductions of paintings from the collection of Catherine the Great, in this case two stables scenes of Philips Wouwerman.
+These monumental vases are adorned with ring shaped reproductions of paintings from the collection of Catherine the Great, in this case two stables scenes of Philips Wouwerman.

 He became a specialist of the Grand Tour images on which his deeply glowing romantic skies illuminated easily recognizable landscapes, mostly but not only by the sea.
 He maintained throughout his career this Mediterranean imaging which opened to him the access to lucrative exhibitions in Europe.

-An oil on canvas 109 x 132 cm dated 1873 assesses his attentive interest in maritime events.
+An oil on canvas 109 x 132 cm dated 1873 assesses Aivazovsky's attentive interest in maritime events.

 In December 1872 a two-masted American ship named Mary Celeste was found abandoned at sea between Azores and Portugal.
 The lifeboat was gone but the cargo had not been looted.
 The ghost ship was conducted to Gibraltar where it was awaiting the outcome of the judicial investigation.